clntsf/dir/README.md

     - #### [jukemake](https://github.com/ctsf1/spl_widgets/tree/master/src/spl_widgets/jukemake.py)

-        A helper script to take a series of timings and a directory of .wav files specified by the user and convert it to a parameter file able to be interpreted by the MATLAB routine Jukebox, used for the preparation of a testing condition of a set of samples
+        A helper script to take a series of timings and a directory of .wav files specified by the user and convert it to a parameter file able to be interpreted by the MATLAB routine Jukebox, used for the preparation of a testing condition of a set of samples.

 ---